-Susan Palmer writes in to say she may have found a solution for her quest to limit the damage caused by slaters and snails without killing them.
+Susan may have found a solution for her quest to limit the damage caused by slaters and snails without killing them.
 Last year, slaters started chopping down her young veggie seedlings at night, progressively devouring them over the next few days.
 Really irritating!
 Following a tip from the ABC website, she now puts plant collars (old pots with the bottom chopped out) on all her seedlings.
 She also puts copper tape (can be purchased from Bunnings) around the pot to deter snails.
 Once the seedling is well established, the collar can be removed as the tougher stems are less attractive to slaters.
 Since then, there has been no slater or snail damage.

 Editor’s note: did you know that slaters are effectively land crabs?
 Or, that their ‘proper’ common name is woodlice?
 Or, that they are apparently called ‘butcher boys’ in Williamstown?